 What Is Individual Health Insurance?1

 Regulated under state law, individual health insurance is coverage purchased by an independent person (like you), not provided by an employer.
 Although it is called individual health insurance, the available policies can cover your family.

-Individual health insurance helps pay for medical expenses for an illness, injury, or other condition.
+When you say “cover,” what exactly does that mean?
+Individual health insurance can help pay for medical expenses for an illness, injury, or other condition.
 If you are unsure of the benefits of this coverage, consider the following:

-Rehabilitative and habilitative services and devices
+- Rehabilitative and habilitative services and devices

 How Does Individual Health Insurance Differ from Employer-Based Coverage?

 People without access to employer health insurance plans can purchase individual health insurance, and there are several advantages:

-You have choices.
+- You have choices.
 Select the insurance company, plan, and options that best fit you and your family’s needs.

 - You have control.
 Switch plans, options, or insurance companies without HR telling you what to do.

 - You have independence.
 Take it with you no matter when, where, and how you change jobs.

 What Do These Health Insurance Terms Mean?